btisdall/btisdall.github.io/_posts/2017-02-21-jq-selecting-on-ec2-tags.md

   - AWS
 ---

-In the last [jq article](../custom-jq-functions) I referred to the common operation of collapsing the `Reservations` and `Instances` arrays in the JSON returned by a `aws ec2 describe-instances` to produce a stream of instance objects.
+In the [last jq article](../custom-jq-functions) I referred to the common operation of collapsing the `Reservations` and `Instances` arrays in the JSON returned by a `aws ec2 describe-instances` call to produce a stream of instance objects.

-Given a stream of instance objects another extremely common operation is to filter it based on the key and value of one or more tags (note, it is possible to pre-filter the list using the `aws` command's `--filter tag:Key=foo,Values=bar` syntax but this is an unsatisfactory workflow as it requires re-fetching the data each time the filter is changed).
+Given a stream of instance objects another extremely common operation is to filter it based on the key and value of one or more tags (note, it is possible to pre-filter the list using the `aws` command's `--filter tag:Key=foo,Values=bar` syntax but this is unsatisfactory as it requires re-fetching the data each time the filter is changed).

 # Getting started